Arthritis - medications; Arthritis - steroid injections; Arthritis - supplements; Arthritis - hyaluronic acid

 NSAIDs in the form of skin cream are available over-the-counter or by prescription.
 Ask your provider if these might be right for you.

 Medicine called corticosteroids can be injected into the joint to help with swelling and pain.
 Relief can last for months.
 More than 2 or 3 shots a year may be harmful.
-These shots are usually done at your doctor's office.
+These shots are usually done at your provider's office.

 When the pain seems to go away after these injections, it may be tempting to go back to activities that may have caused your pain.
-When you receive these injections, ask your doctor or physical therapist to give you exercises and stretches that will decrease the chance of your pain returning.
+When you receive these injections, ask your provider or physical therapist to give you exercises and stretches that will decrease the chance of your pain returning.

 Hyaluronic acid is a substance already in the fluid of your knee.
 It helps lubricate the joint.
 When you have arthritis, the hyaluronic acid in your joint becomes thinner and less effective.